abhidp/tradingview-to-metatrader5/Setup.md

 Automatically copy trades from TradingView to MetaTrader 5 using a proxy server.

+## System Architecture
+For an onverview of the System Architecture, please refer to [System Architecture](SystemArchitecture.md)

 ## Features
 - Intercepts TradingView trades
 - Copies trades to MT5 in real-time